dominusmars/pfsense-api/README.md

 # Disclaimers

 Caution

 Just like the RESTAPI, This package is not affiliated or supported by Netgate or the pfSense team.
 This package is developed and maintained by the community.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.